 The different types of learning objectives just described comprise two distinct learning objective categories: terminal learning objectives (TLOs) and enabling learning objectives (ELOs), respectively.

-A terminal learning objective (TLO) is a statement that describes what learners will know or be expected to do after upon completing a learning asset or after completing a full unit or lesson within the learning asset.
+A terminal learning objective (TLO) is a statement that describes what learners will know or be expected to do upon completing a learning asset or after completing a full unit or lesson within the learning asset.

 Enabling learning objectives (ELOs) are statements that describe what learners must know or be able to do in order to achieve a TLO.